 Ideas for Enhancing Your Checklist

 Checkout the three Excel Gantt charts in Critical to Success.
 They are similar to checklists, but they are used in Project Management to monitor time conflicts.
-They use some Excel features you may want to add to your c
+They use some Excel features you may want to add to your chart.

 Checklists only work if an individual creates them for personal use or if management endorses them and the users help build them.
 The next article will give tips on how to promote the use of checklists.